Help with paying rent

 Please note: if you are a home owner, a resident in an almshouse, or a tenant on a six-month assured shorthold tenancy who has paid a deposit, this section may not apply to you.

 It's really important that you pay your rent: your home could be at risk if you don't keep up with rent payments.
-Please contact us and ask to speak to your income officer if you're worried about getting into debt.
+Please contact us and ask to speak to your money matters co-ordinator if you're worried about getting into debt.

 If you get behind with your rent (we call this ’getting into arrears’), we will deal with the matter quickly, efficiently and in a confidential and sympathetic way.
 We will contact you at every stage of the process to advise and help you with your rent arrears.